flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-09-qq/index.md

     _key: card-3-cb054981-e32a-48e1-ac12-70854f663543
   - order: 3
     body: >-
-      > ‘inflicting a punishment in the absence of a crime in the tradition of lynch law.”
+      "inflicting a punishment in the absence of a crime in the tradition of lynch law.”

       Senior Russian lawmaker on newly announced U.S. sanctions on Russia over